Licensing Instruments at CV Outcomes

 That’s it!
 Very simple and straightforward, as the many current licensees have told us.

-There are provisions my organization wants changed in the license agreement.
+There are provisions my organization would like changed in the license agreement.
 How do we accomplish this?

 While we believe that our standard license agreement is reasonable and fair, we are open to negotiating over specific language.
 If you have specific changes you want to propose, we need you to identify clearly and unambiguously what those changes are, by following these steps: